ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/rendering-api/index.md

 ## Displayed Rows & Grouping

-When grouping, displayed rows are those rows that are currently visible with regards the the open / closed state of the parent rows.
+When grouping, displayed rows are those rows that are currently visible as per the open / closed state of their parent group rows.

 In the example below `getDisplayedRowCount()` will return back 7.
 This is composed of 5 top level 'Language' rows and two second level 'Country' rows.
 Each of the 7 displayed rows will have a row index from 0 to 6.
 All rows not displayed (as they are contained within closed groups) are not displayed and do not have a row index.